Table of Contents

-The human immune system is the biological defense system of the body which consists of specialized cells and organs.
+The human immune system is the biological defense system of the body; it consists of specialized cells and organs.
 Its functions are the combat and elimination of pathogens that infiltrate our organism.
 In addition to bacteria, this could be viruses, fungi or parasites.
 A physiological distinction is made between the nonspecific immune system and the specific immune system.

 Nonspecific immune system

 The nonspecific immune system, also known as the innate immune response, is composed of the nonspecific cellular defense and the nonspecific humoral defense.
-Both systems are complementary, this means they build on one other and complete each other mutually.
+Both systems are complementary as they build on one other and complete each other mutually.

 Specific immune system

 The primarily responsible components of the specific immune response are the B-lymphocytes and their antibodies (humoral immune response) as well as the T-lymphocytes (cellular immune response).
 The specific immune response further includes antigens and antibodies as well as plasma cells, which provide for a faster immune defense in case the same pathogen infests the system again.